salvatoluice/ascent/README.md

 ## Getting Started

-a).
-Sign up and login to the web app
+* Sign up and login to the web app

 b).
 Browse through and find your area of choice